-To better understand how to design for a landscape, the two main elements that make up outdoor living spaces are referred to as hardscape and softscape.
-The easiest ways to remember the differences?
-Hardscape and softscape are the complete opposites of each other, yet both are necessary to make a landscape fully functional.
+To better understand how to design for a landscape, the two main elements that make up outdoor living spaces are known as hardscape and softscape.
+The easiest ways to remember the differences: Hardscape and softscape are the complete opposites of each other, yet both are necessary to make a landscape fully functional.
 Both terms are often used to emphasize the distinction between the two.

 Ideally, a well-designed landscape incorporates a balance between the two elements.
 We've all seen properties—maybe in your own neighborhood—that have too much of one or the other.
-An overly hardscaped front yard might have a circular paved driveway, kind of like a hotel.
-While some people--those who have or want lots of cars—love the idea and it used to be considered a swank design feature, it's just too much paving and can look like a commercial property.
+A front yard that's heavy on the hardscape might have a circular paved driveway, kind of like a hotel.
+While some people—those who have or want lots of cars—love the idea and it used to be considered a swank design feature, it's just too much paving and can look like a commercial property.
 All you need is a valet.
 Add landscaping that mostly includes rocks and gravel, some architectural light posts, maybe a stone retaining wall, and it's hardscape overload.

-A home that goes overboard with softscape might look like a jungle—maybe that unkempt old house down the street or just a neighbor who's become a tad plant-happy and has a vegetable garden, herb garden, roses, succulents, fruit trees, ornamental grasses, topiary, etc. growing in a chaotic mess with no paths or separation in which to access them.
+Conversely, a yard that goes overboard with softscape might look like a jungle—maybe that unkempt old house down the street or just a neighbor who has become a tad plant-happy and has a vegetable garden, herb garden, roses, succulents, fruit trees, ornamental grasses, topiary, etc. growing in a chaotic mess with no paths or separation in which to access them.

 Too much of one or the other in a front yard can compromise your home's curb appeal and might bring down property values for the neighborhood.
 As for the backyard: an overabundance of hardscape does not create a relaxing, paradise-like atmosphere.
 On the other hand, too much softscape can get out of control and begs to be pruned and weeded.
-Strike a balance between the two.
+Try to strike a balance between the two.